pchemguy/spec-kit/templates/capabilities/capabilities.md

 5. **Access or environment distinction** — whether behaviors imply different access, launch, or runtime contexts.
 6. **Coverage clarity** — whether grouping improves or obscures understanding of system capabilities.

+For each proposed capability anchor, the LLM MUST ask:

+> Would a typical target user reasonably expect the included behaviors to belong together as one recognizable capability area?

+The LLM MUST test whether the capability anchor differs materially from adjacent or related capability anchors in:

+- user intent;
+- user mental model;
+- access or discoverability;
+- interaction frequency;
+- required expertise;
+- environment or runtime context;
+- baseline versus advanced use.

+If one or more material differences exist inside a proposed capability anchor, the LLM SHOULD split the anchor unless doing so would create low-value, overly narrow anchors.

+If a proposed capability anchor is too narrow to represent a meaningful user-facing capability area, the LLM SHOULD merge it with the nearest cohesive anchor.

 ---

 ##### Mandatory Constraints